DDoS may have ended, but www.sco.com not yet back in the DNS

 A dynamically updating table of the sites affected by the MyDoom DDoS is available here.

-Posted by Rich Miller at 15 February 2004
+Posted by Rich Miller in Performance

-in Performance
+Performance